 Want to get a super food like pumpkin into your family?
 Put it in cookies!
 My husband, who doesn’t even like pumpkin, loves these healthy pumpkin cookies.
 The whole wheat version of the recipe hardly tastes different than the unhealthy pumpkin cookie recipe I started out with, and they remain quite easy to make.
 It’s one of those recipes that I’ve had saved on my computer since long before I started blogging, because so many people ask for it after I bring the cookies to an event!

 Of course, I was tickled to see that the saved version still had shortening and only one cup of whole wheat flour in it.
 I’ve tweaked it a lot just like my healthy pumpkin muffins which even became gluten-free pumpkin muffins.
-(I’m working on a GF version of this one for 2014, hope I can nail it!)
+(UPDATE: It took some testing, but I’ve perfected the gluten-free version of these cookies!)

 If you’re a die-hard soaker, I’ll be sure to update this post after I try the cookies with sprouted flour once we’re back to grains this fall.
 UPDATE: Sprouted flour works wonderfully!